Human Resource Management

 The Library offers support for your course, including the books, eBooks, and journals you will need.
 We also offer online reading lists for many modules, workshops and drop-ins on searching skills and referencing, and much more.

-All organisations need to have the right number of people with the right skills at the right time to ensure optimum productivity, hence the importance of HR practitioners.
+All organisations need to have the right number of people with the right skills at the right time to ensure optimum productivity, hence the importance of skilled people managers and HR practitioners.

 Graduates of this course find employment in many diverse industries throughout the world as a result of the knowledge and skills they have gained during the course.
 Example industries include public and private sectors, energy, hospitality, construction and financial services.

-Previous graduates have gone on to roles such as HR Business Partner, Learning and Development Advisor, Group HR Director and Independent HR Consultant.
+Previous graduates have gone on to general management roles or more HR specific roles such as HR Business Partner, Learning and Development Advisor, Group HR Director and Independent HR Consultant.